muratk3n/thirdwave/en/README.md

 ---

-The funny thing is Trump looks more out of it these days than Biden.
+Funny thing is Trump looks more out of it these days than Biden.

 ---